Armored cruiser

 In 1908, the armored cruiser was supplanted by the battlecruiser, which, with armament equivalent to that of a dreadnought battleship and speed equivalent to that of a cruiser, was faster and more powerful than an armored cruiser.
 At around the same time there was a successor to the protected cruiser, the "light cruiser" which described small cruisers with armored belts.
-Although they were now considered second-rate ships, armored cruisers were still widely used in World War I due to their speed and range, and being able to outgun all but battlecruisers and battleships (both pre-dreadnought and dreadnought types).
-Most surviving armored cruisers from this conflict were scrapped under the terms of the Washington Naval Treaty of 1922, which imposed limits on warships and defined a cruiser as a ship of 10,000 tons or less carrying guns of 8-inch caliber or less—rather smaller than many of the large armored cruisers.
+Although they were now considered second-rate ships, armored cruisers were still much used in World War I due to their speed and range, and being able to outgun all but battlecruisers and battleships (both pre-dreadnought and dreadnought types).
+Most surviving armored cruisers were scrapped after the war under the terms of the Washington Naval Treaty of 1922, which imposed limits on warships and defined a cruiser as a ship of 10,000 tons or less carrying guns of 8-inch caliber or less—rather smaller than many of the large armored cruisers.
 A handful survived in one form or another until World War II.
-Only one, the Greek Navy's Georgios Averof, has survived to the modern day as a museum ship.
+Only one, the Georgios Averof of the Greek Navy survives as a museum ship.